postmanlabs/labs-docs/src/pages/docs/postman/api-documentation/viewing-documentation.md

 ![View Docs](https://assets.postman.com/postman-docs/SimpleKart+header+expanded+layout+menu.jpg)

-You will also see detail on each request, including sample code in various client languages, and an indicator of the method, URL, description, headers, request and response structures, and examples.
-Documentation authors can optionally include other details.
+For each request, you will see a description of the request, the method and URL, and any headers or parameters.
+On the right, you will see examples of requests and responses in the selected language.

 ![Public Documentation](https://assets.postman.com/postman-docs/Request+details+in+public+documentation.jpg)